Getting Started with Cortex Agent Evaluations

 - Environment Setup: How to configure sample agents and data for evaluation

-- Evaluation Creation: How to build and run evaluation datasets
+- Evaluation Creation: How to build datasets and run evaluations via the SQL API and Snowsight UI

 - Agent Comparison: How to compare configurations and identify improvements